A user token is a signed JWT token that contains:

 --name my-control-plane \

---address https://<CONTROL_PLANE_ADDRESS>:5682 \
+--address https://$CONTROL_PLANE_ADDRESS:5682 \

 --auth-type=tokens \

---auth-conf token=<GENERATED_TOKEN> \
+--auth-conf token=$GENERATED_TOKEN \

-If you want to skip CP verification, use --skip-verify
+If you are using the 5681 port, change the schema to http://.
+If you want to skip CP verification, use --skip-verify instead of --ca-cert-file.

 curl http://localhost:5681/global-secrets/admin-user-token | jq -r .data | base64 -d